 The Company contests liability and/or the amount of damages as appropriate.
 In view of the inherent difficulty of predicting the outcome of such matters, particularly in cases where claimants seek substantial or indeterminate damages or where investigations and proceedings are in the early stages, the Company cannot predict with certainty the loss or range of loss, if any, related to such matters, how or if such matters will be resolved, when they will ultimately be resolved, or what the eventual settlement, fine, penalty or other relief, if any, might be.
-Subject to the foregoing, the Company believes, based on current knowledge and after consultation with counsel, that the outcome of any pending matters will not have a material adverse effect on the company's operating results and cash flows for a particular future period, depending on, among other things, the level of the Company's revenues or income for such period.
+Subject to the foregoing, the Company believes, based on current knowledge and after consultation with coursel, that the outcome of any pending matters will not have a material adverse effect on the consolidated financial condition of the Company, although the outcome of such matters could be material to the Company's operating results and cash flows for a particular future period, depending on, among other things, the level of the Company's revenues or income for such period.
 Legal reserves are established in accordance with Accounting Standards Codification ("ASC") 450, Accounting for Contingencies.
 Once established, reserves are adjusted when there is more information available or when an event occurs requiring a change.